Self-made millionaires aren’t that different from you. They didn’t all have unbreakable willpower, private mentors, or access to some secret formula.

 4. Create More Than One Stream of Income

-I used to think I’d never have extra time to work on a side project.
-But I realized I didn’t need more time—I just needed to focus better.
+You might think you’ll never have extra time to work on a side project.
+But you don’t need more time.
+You just need to focus better.

-My first side project was freelance writing.
-At first, it only brought in about £100 now and then, but the change in mindset was huge.
-I stopped spending everything I earned and started making more.
+Many people start with something small.
+Freelance writing, consulting, or selling a skill they already have.
+At first, it might only bring in £100 now and then, but the change in mindset is huge.
+You stop spending everything you earn and start making more.

 That’s a small change in thinking, but it makes a big difference.